luisgrivas/leetcode/problems/problem12.md

-# 12. Roman To Integers
+# 12. Integer to Roman
 [Problem](https://leetcode.com/problems/integer-to-roman/description/).
 Given an integer, convert it to a roman numeral.

 🤢